 You can visit one of the Maui Brewing Company restaurants mentioned below to savor real Maui craft beer and some mouthwatering national dishes:

-This MBC restaurant is located in the tourist center area of Kihei with a loft-style aesthetic and a vast outdoor garden to spend a pleasant time sipping beers and relishing Hawaiian cuisine with your friends.
+This MBC restaurant is located in the tourist center area of Kihei, with a loft-style aesthetic and a vast outdoor garden where you can spend a pleasant time sipping beers and relishing Hawaiian cuisine with your friends.

-This MBC brewpub delivers incredibly fresh homemade products as well as traditional beer for visitors to relish.
+This MBC brewpub delivers incredibly fresh homemade products and traditional beer for visitors to relish.

-The Maui Brewing Company also has locations on Oahu in Kailua and Waikiki Beach in Honolulu.
+The Maui Brewing Company also has locations in Oahu, Kailua, and Waikiki Beach, Honolulu.

-Probably one of the more underrated experiences out of all the things to do in Maui, a walk on the Kapalua Coastal Trail is definitely one you cannot overlook.
+Probably one of the most underrated experiences out of all is walking on the Kapalua Coastal Trail, which you cannot overlook.
 A stroll on this gorgeous coastal walk will take you past tidepools, posh resorts, and the most spectacular views of seascape panoramas, lava formations, and tropical beaches.

-If you happen to be visiting during the winter months, you can also join in on the sea turtle and whale watching tours here!
+If you happen to be visiting during winter, you can join in on the sea turtle and whale watching tours here!

 You can make a stop at the following spots along the Kapalua Coastal Trail:

-If you are looking for peaceful beaches to put on your list of things to do in Maui, this is your go-to place.
+If you are looking for peaceful beaches, this is your go-to place.
 Being in a protected cove, the water at Kapalua Bay Beach is calm.

 Dragon’s Teeth is located on Makalua-puna Point on the Kapalua Coastal Trail.
 Here, the eroding shore of trachyte lava has left behind pointed spires that, when looked at from certain angles, resemble a long line of dragon’s teeth!

-Apart from the majestic lava formations, if you were to continue towards the point, this place also offers a giant, circular maze, the Labyrinth.
+Apart from the majestic lava formations, if you continue towards the point, this place also offers a giant, circular maze, the Labyrinth.

 You can also journey to Makalua-puna Point, where the ocean waves strike the volcanic-origin rocky coastline.

-In central Maui is located the Iao Valley State Park, which is home to one of the most well-known landmarks on the island (and on the list of things to do in Maui), the 1,200-foot tall Kuka’emoku or the Iao Needle.
+In central Maui is located the Iao Valley State Park, home to one of the most well-known landmarks on the island, the 1,200-foot tall Kuka’emoku or the Iao Needle.

 The Iao Valley State Park is spread across 4,000 acres of land and has a 0.5-mile paved pedestrian trail going up to the Iao Valley Needle, which is undoubtedly the best hiking trail here.

-The Iao Needle is the second wettest place in Maui and the Hawaiian Islands, so it is frequently under a huge cloud cover.
-You should visit the park in the morning to be able to see the full beauty of the park under a clear sky.
+The Iao Needle is the second wettest place in Maui and the Hawaiian Islands, frequently under a huge cloud cover.
+You should visit the park in the morning to see the full beauty of the park under a clear sky.

 Also present here is the Iao Valley State Monument, a lovely place to visit.
 The dense, green mountains provide a soothing spot to click photos, have lunch, and spend quality time with family!

-The main beach on the West Shore of Maui, Kaanapali Beach, has 3 miles of soft white sand and clear turquoise waters, considered one of the best for swimming in Maui.
+The main beach on the West Shore of Maui, Kaanapali Beach, has 3 miles of soft white sand and clear turquoise waters and is considered one of the best for swimming in Maui.

-Kaanapali Beach is a famous retreat with a developed tourist infrastructure, housing 7 resorts, restaurants, and numerous shops, though the major appeal of Kaanapali is the immaculate beach with an unlimited number of water activities.
+Kaanapali Beach is a famous retreat with developed tourist infrastructure, housing 7 resorts, restaurants, and numerous shops.
+However, the major appeal of Kaanapali is the immaculate beach with an unlimited number of water activities.

-An excellent place for activities like cliff-jumping and snorkelling, Black Rock Beach is formed from lava flows!
+An excellent place for activities like cliff-jumping and snorkeling, Black Rock Beach is formed from lava flows!
 It is located to the north of Kaanapali Beach.

 For golf enthusiasts, Kaanapali Beach has 2 golf clubs, the Royal Kaanapali and the Kaanapali Kai, which have some stunning oceanfront golf courses.

-Located on the southern side of the island of Maui, Wailea Beach has over 1500 acres of palm tree-lined, picture-perfect beaches, with sandy shores, turquoise waters, and a plenitude of colorful marine life underneath the surface.
+Located on the southern side of the island of Maui, Wailea Beach has over 1500 acres of palm tree-lined, picture-perfect beaches, with sandy shores, turquoise waters, and an abundance of colorful marine life underneath the surface.

 Who wouldn’t like to swim with sea turtles?
-Yes, you heard right, that is also one of the many things to do in Maui.
+Yes, you heard right; that is also one of the many things to explore in Maui.
 Bring along your swim gear and dive with gorgeous Hawaiian green sea turtles!

 Turtle Town is situated just off the coast of Maluaka Beach, south of Wailea.
 Along with majestic sea turtles, you will also be able to spot lots of fish here.

-To explore the coral reefs at Turtle Town and swim around with the sea turtles, you can either join a tour group or go snorkeling on your own.
+To explore the coral reefs at Turtle Town and swim around with the sea turtles, you can either join a tour group or snorkel alone.

 With a curve of golden sand, crystal clear turquoise waters, and a picturesque coastline, Napili Beach is often rated as the most-visited beach on the island of Maui!
 While on the Kapalua Coastal Trail, you can easily combine your visit to Napili Bay with that of Kapalua Bay Beach.